top of page

 Upon Arriving at Huangzhou

-Where the river fish should taste just as good.
+Where river fish should taste just as good.

-There are also bamboo groves over the hills,
+I can also see bamboo groves on the hills,

-The bag of wine grain my Lord gave is such a waste!
+The wine grain Lord gave is such a waste!

 Notes:

-1. In a loop: the town of Huangzhou was then surrounded on three sides by the Yangtse River, like a peninsular in a river loop.
-Today, after a thousand years of change, the river has become much narrower, and its route must have changed as it is about a mile away from the ancient town wall and the Red Cliff.
+1. In a loop: the town of Huangzhou was then surrounded on three sides by the Yangtse River, resembling a peninsula.
+Today, after a thousand years of change, the river has become noticeably narrower, and its course must have shifted, as it is now about a mile away from the ancient town wall and the Red Cliff.

-2. That bag of wine grain: referring to Su Shi’s wage as a banished official, usually 2/3 paid in materials and only 1/3 in cash.
+2. The wine grain: referring to Su Shi’s wage as a banished official, usually 2/3 paid in material and only 1/3 in cash.
 The material he received was just a bag of grain for making wine.

 Appreciation:

-It was February 1080 when Su Shi and his family arrived in exile at the remote town Huangzhou, a long trip from the capital after being released from his 130 days in prison.
-It was a new birth for him and his family, just like the promising spring landscape as they went further south from the Yellow River to the Yangtse River, the land of fish and rice.
-You would think he might have become a different person of a more docile and obedient nature, which would have disappointed us.
-No, the near-death experience actually built up his stoicism and fortitude with a sense of dark humour, the rich source for his heroic vibes played in many romantic poems yet to come, actually a frenzy and the peak of his writings both in poetry and prose.
-From my many visits to the Red Cliff where his calligraphy is carved in stones, I’d say his calligraphy shows a liberated spirit from his previous works.
+In February 1080, Su Shi and his family arrived in exile at Huangzhou, a remote town far from the capital, after 130 days in prison.
+It marked a new beginning—much like the promising spring landscape they encountered travelling south from the Yellow River to the Yangtze, the land of fish and rice.
+You might expect a more docile man to emerge, which would have disappointed us.
+No, the near-death experience strengthened his stoicism and fortitude, infused with dark humour.
+This resilience inspired a frenzy of romantic poems, representing the peak of his literary output.
+His calligraphy from this period, carved in stone at Red Cliff, shows a liberated spirit compared to earlier works.

-He has always been so much loved for his optimistic character.
-Yes, he was bright and breezy again dreaming about the tasty fish and the sweet bamboo shoots despite the dramatic changes in his political career and financial status.
-The underlining satire is so obvious that you could even wish he could hold his tongue to avoid future misfortune by the mouth, as we all know he was later banished, twice, further away from the Central Kingdom, even to “the end of the world” (Hainan Island), the furthest border the emperor could find in the Song map to keep Su Shi’s mouth shut.
-Imagine how influential he was at the time.
+He has always been loved for his optimism.
+Bright and breezy even now, he dreams of tasty fish and sweet bamboo shoots despite his fallen fortunes.
+The underlying satire is unmistakable—you almost wish he could hold his tongue to avoid future misfortune.
+As we know, he was later banished twice more, eventually to "the end of the world" (Hainan Island)—the furthest border the emperor could find to keep Su Shi's mouth shut.
+Imagine how influential he was.

 Reference: